corralm/ted-scraper/README.md

 # scrape the data and save it to a dictionary
 ted_dict = scraper.get_data()

-# transform the dictionary to a pandas DataFrame
+# transform the dictionary to a sorted pandas DataFrame
 df = scraper.to_dataframe(ted_dict)

 # output DataFrame as CSV